pugwonk/lego-animate/README.md

    1. Select Video..Frame Rate and select a frame rate that will work (10fps isn't too bad - 25fps looks lovely but bear in mind your 250 frame video will last 10 seconds)
    1. Select Video..Compression and select Xvid MPEG-4 Codec
    1. Hit File..Save as AVI
+   1. If you're having trouble getting the output videos to run on things, you may want to convert them to MP4.
+The easiest way I found to do this was [this handy online converter](https://video.online-convert.com/convert-to-mp4)
 1. Impress your friends
 1. To make a truly gorgeous 4k 1000-frame version of your render, try `lego-animate -i myfile.pov -q1 -w3840 -h2160 -f1000 -r720 -a true -e540`
    1. Buy a tea plantation and start growing tea plants on it